senaykt/cloud-security-resources/README.md

 # ☁️🔒  Welcome to the Cloud Security Resources  ☁️🔒 #

 🔍 In this repository, you'll find a collection of my recommended links and resources for staying updated on the latest trends, best practices, and tools in cloud security.
-Feel free to explore and utilize these resources to enhance your knowledge and practices in cloud security.
+Feel free to explore and utilize these resources to enhance your knowledge and practices.

 ### 🧠 Cloud Security Posture Management (CSPM)
 | Tool Name | Description |